With Westpac income protection, you'll have the flexibility to choose your policy options - your waiting period, benefit period and benefit type.

 - Super Plus IP Benefit makes it possible for you to structure your income protection cover with the benefits offered under an Income Protection Plus Policy over two separate policies.

-When purchasing a Westpac Income Protection plan, the company makes it easy for you to structure your premium based on your needs and finances.
+When purchasing a Westpac Income Protection plan, they make it easy for you to structure your premium based on your needs and finances.
 There are two premium types for you to choose from:

 - Stepped Premiums – are calculated on a yearly basis and is calculated based on age and the amount of coverage you need.
 These premiums will generally increase each year as you age.